 Participants not abiding by dress code will not be allowed to take seats in House, Senate or Committee Sessions.
-Lobbyists and Newspaper Staff will not be allowed into Committee Rooms, and Chambers.
-Advisors are asked to review with delegations to insure they understand the Dress Code
+Lobbyists and Newspaper Staff will not be allowed into Committee Rooms and Chambers.
+Advisors are asked to review with delegations to ensure they understand the Dress Code

-As young men and young women you are responsible for following a standard for dress during the weekend program.
+As young men and young women, you are responsible for following a standard for a dress during the weekend program.
 These standards are those followed by the Maine legislature; this dress code will be enforced.

-If looking for better example watch this short video from the Minnesota Youth in Government Program.
+If looking for a better example watch this short video from the Minnesota Youth in Government Program.

 Members of the House and Senate must wear a Coat and Tie, or Business & Professional attire, suits, sports coat or blazer with slacks, dressy sweater all work with a dress shirt (collared) and tie.
 Shirts are to be tucked in at all times.

 Business & Professional attire, including business suits, dresses, skirts and sweaters or blouses, and coordinated slacks/top combination.
 Women wear pants must wear a jacket, if wearing a skirt or dress no need for a jacket.

 “What would you wear this to testify before a

 Tops must be the size for appropriate fit, covering midriff (able to be tucked in)

 Cover shoulders (no spaghetti straps, tube tops, or muscle type shirts)